TypesettingTools/Aegisub-Motion/README.md

 Finally, it also supports exporting the tracking data into a format that is compatable with [gnuplot][gnuplot], along with gnuplot plotting instructions.
 It can even plot the data automatically, if you have gnuplot in your PATH.

+### Troubleshooting ###

+If the script fails to load, it might be a problem on your end.
+Check it to make sure your browser hasn't inserted HTML tags into it.
+Otherwise, [tell me](#contact) simply notify me and I will fix it as soon as possible.

+If the script crashes in mid-use and you can't get it to work, please provide me with a copy of your config, the lines to which you are applying the data, and a copy of the motion data.
+If I can reproduce the problem, I should be able to fix it.
+Just saying "I'M HAVING AN ERROR" is not very helpful.

 ### Acknowledgements ###

 Many bugs have been reported by various users, and if you've reported something that I've managed to fix, thank you.
 I'd like to thank tophf and tp7 in particular for both finding many bugs as well as suggesting several of useful new features.
 I'd also like to thank Plorkyeran for listening to several of my crazy suggestions about expanding aegisub's Automation capabilities.